 How can I volunteer?

 McGilvra PTA has a Volunteer Chair who organizes all the volunteer roles – and there are a lot of them!
-Examples of some volunteer roles are: Room Parents, Run-A-Thon Helpers, Field Trip Chaperones and much more.
+Examples of some volunteer roles are: Room Parents, Move-A-Thon Helpers, Field Trip Chaperones and much more.
 More info here.

 What do I do if I have a concern about my child or their school experience?

 The preferred process is to always go to your classroom teacher first.
 Next, contact the principal.
-The PTA can also be a resource for you if your concern is about your broader McGilvra experience or perspective.
+The PTA may also be a resource for you if your concern is about your broader McGilvra experience or perspective.

 What is the best way to reach the principal?